 Unlike other communities, in Asturias you can collect edible mushrooms practically in all seasons of the year.
 The season can begin in the spring, in the month of April, with the appearance of morchelas.
 Soon spring mushrooms sprout or San Jorge, the most coveted and sought after in the entire North.
 They begin to emerge during the first days of March in the meadows near the coast and, as spring advances, they can also be collected in the central zone and in the meadows of the ports of Somiedo and Puerto Ventana.
 In summer find cantharellus, various tickets and russulas.
 En el autumn almost all species begin to bear fruit: tickets, lepistas, lactarios, tricholomas, etc. At winter, although few, springs some mushroom as the Flammulina Velutipes.

-The extensive geography of the Principality, together with its varied habitats: mountain, forest, meadows, banks ..., makes the mushrooms appear everywhere, although there are areas more conducive to the collection and with a greater mycological tradition, we mainly talk about the Central and Western Mountain, and in particular of municipalities such as Mieres or Cangas de Narcea.
+The extensive geography of the Principality, together with its varied habitats: mountains, forests, meadows, riversides ..., makes mushrooms appear everywhere, although they exist areas more conducive to the collection and with a greater mycological tradition, we mainly talk about the Central and Western Mountain, and in particular of municipalities such as Mieres or Cangas de Narcea.
 The natural parks of Redes and Somiedo or the forest of Muniellos are privileged enclaves.
 They also stand out in the Asturian west the high councils of the interior: Boal, Illano, Los Oscos ...
-In the central-eastern region the municipality of Piloña It is the most indicated, as well as all the peripheral councils of the Sierra del Sueve.
+In the central-eastern area the municipality of Piloña It is the most indicated, as well as all the peripheral councils of the Sierra del Sueve.

 If our idea is to do mycological tourism, we must be clear that there are good areas at any point of the Asturian geography, although you always have to look for forests where there is no eucalyptus, such as areas of pine forests, high places or mixed forests.
 Other explanations are of a truism for true fans: go to the forest with wicker baskets or similar, never with plastics; take us a knife and a brush to clean the mushrooms in the field, since the spores stay in their environment and the mushrooms are clean at home; At all times we must be respectful of nature, picking only those we are going to eat.
 Last but not least: be prudent, have a prior knowledge and never eat mushrooms if we are not one hundred percent sure that it is edible.